LeptaSpace/zs/README.md

 Some very interesting thoughts ... esp. for #IoT applications -- Till Hänisch ‏@TillHaenisch

+Is this a joke or are you serious? -- flyingfisch (entirely out of context)

 ## This an Experiment

 I want a language that makes it trivially easy to write very large scale distributed apps.
 So easy that I can teach this to my kids and watch them program a thousand devices.
 My son is four.
 He uses a computer every day, and plays with his sister's discarded smartphone.
 Every 18 months, he'll be playing with twice as many devices.
 By eighteen he'll have a thousand on his desk.
 He's my target.